uic-vis/project-3-neil/README.md

 ### Question 3: How does the distribution of red light violations for each day differ over different regions of Chicago?

 From the visualization above, it can be observed that intersections in the south have reported a lower number of red light violations as compared to the north.
 The number of violations observed increases as we move towards the eastern side, and this trend remains consistent.
 Furthermore, weekends remain the days with the most number of violations recorded, except for some regions in the middle eastern part where weekdays report higher numbers.

+The user can click and drag to select an area of choice, after which the bar plot on the right gets updated with the values of data points present inside the selected box.

 ---